Tunis Tunisia – A day trip to Tunis 003

 Tunis Tunisia Market Hall

-From the Market hall we walk through the narrow streets to the medina, the old town of Tunis.
-There is also the souk, or bazaar.
+There is also the Tunis Souks, or bazaar.
 Again and again fruits are offered on the street.
 Especially of good taste are the prickly pears, unusual for our European taste.

 We are impressed by the last remaining city gate of the old town.
 The old town dates back to the 9th century and is a maze of streets with dwellings, shops and craftsmen shops.
 Today, the gate stands alone on the square to the entrance to the Medina.
 It seems to look almost like a triumphal arch.